nishanthdass/RAG-fact-checker/README.md

 - **PGVector**: Vector database for storing embeddings.
 - **Scrapy**: Web crawling framework for data collection.
 - **Large Language Models (LLMs)**: For generating augmented queries and interpreting results.

-## Flowcharts

-Flowcharts illustrating the system architecture and data flow are available in the `docs/flowcharts` directory.
-These diagrams provide a visual representation of:

-- Data collection and processing pipeline.
-- Real-time speech processing workflow.
-- RAG implementation and query augmentation.

 ## Getting Started